copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - Scrolls of earth work again in all levels besides the non-Earth Planes.
 - Yeenoghu no longer carries a wand of wishing; instead there is a buried chest on his level that may contain it.
+- You will only abuse Wisdom when trying to clumsily throw weapons without the proper launcher when you actually perceive you're throwing them at a monster, but the Wisdom penalty now happens 100% of the time instead of 20%.

 ### Interface changes